 Streetscape works will continue, including:

-- Demolition and concreting works on the east side of Bair St from 33 Bair St (Leongatha Health & Whole Foods) to 65 Bair St (old hardware shop).
+- Concreting works on the east side of Bair St outside 65 Bair St (old hardware shop)

-- Paver installation on the west side of Bair St between Church St and Lyon St.
+- Paver installation on the east side of Bair St between Church St and Lyon St

 Footpaths and parking in these locations will be disrupted, however all businesses will still be accessible.

 Ongoing Road Closure – Lyon Street

 Lyon Street will remain closed until June 2021 for road reconstruction activities (subject to weather).
 The closure is in place day and night.